UKCloud/documentation/articles/connectivity/conn-faq-lecn.md

 ## What is the Law Enforcement Community Network?

 The Law Enforcement Community Network (LECN) is a new network being created by the Home Office.
-This network will replace the PSN for Policing (PSNfP) network, which is going end-of-life around the end of 2021.
+This network will replace the PSN for Policing (PSNfP) network, which was going end-of-life end of 2021 but delays have pushed back into 2022.

 ## When will the LECN be a live network?

-The LECN is being rolled-out during 2021 for existing services using the PSNfP.
+The LECN is being rolled-out for existing services using the PSNfP.
 If you're already using the PSNfP, you should have been contacted by the Home Office to arrange a migration.
+If you use PSNfP and haven't been contacted by Home Office then please let your UKCloud Service Delivery Manager know and we can contact Home Office on your behalf.

 ## Will UKCloud have connectivity to the LECN?